-It’s not an overstatement to say that 2019 was the year to raise awareness on gender fluidity and say goodbye to antiquated heteronormative construct (so long cis straight white men who dominate the corporate world).
+It’s not an overstatement to say that 2019 was the year to raise awareness on gender fluidity and say goodbye to antiquated heteronormative construct.
 From Tyler, the Creator’s Igor that demonstrates unrequited love towards his closeted lover to Marika Hackman’s Any Human Friend that portrays queer female sexuality, the independent music scene is slowly but surely championing the LGBTQ+ community.
 Based in London, Dream Nails were founded when vocalist Janey Starling and guitarist Anya Pearson crossed path through feminist activism.

 Now as a full-fledged four piece, signed to Alcopop!
 Records, these spirited punk witches are a force of nature to be reckoned with.
 They know it in their heart that there is a new, positive way forward and that it’s time for the punk rock scene to be rid of its toxic masculinity.